mimoreir/philosophers/README.md

 # philosophers
+Grade: 100%
-The dinning philosophers problem in C
+The dinning philosophers problem in C.
+This projects is made using threads.